xbenyx/uihashtopolis/README.md

 | `appName` | App Name |
 | `chunkSizeTUS` | File size chunk (Note.
 Unit is in bits) |

+If you want to customize the logo/title, see table below.

 | Header/Brand | Description |
 | --- | --- |
 | `logo` | Path to change the default logo. |
 | `name` | As default empty, otherwise it'll add a title besides the logo |
 | `height` | You can play with the logo height |
 | `width` | You can play with the logo width |

+You might want to change some default parameters when a task is being created.

 | Tasks | Description |
 | --- | --- |